IORoot/HouseQuests_wiki/docs/Features/property.md

 `Right Drawer > Property > Highlighted Words`

-The next panel is only visible if you have setup the text-highlighters in `Left Drawer > Preferences > Text Highlighter`.
+The next panel is only visible if you have set up the text highlighters in `Left` Drawer > Preferences > Text Highlighter`.

 You will see any positive or negative matched words listed in this panel.